What Is Compassionate Care? Compassionate vs. Caring in Nursing

 Then there’s caring in nursing, which is viewed as a special connection between nurses and patients, where nurses use their knowledge and skills to protect, emotionally support, and meet patients’ needs.
 Caring goes beyond feelings; it’s about taking meaningful actions.

-Jean Watson, the nurse behind the human caring theory in nursing, identified several carative factors that enhance the quality of patient care, which include:
+The famous nursing theorist, Jean Watson, identified several carative factors in her Human Caring Theory that enhance the quality of patient care, which include:

 • Cultivating the practice of loving-kindness toward self and others.